kinnaman/kinnaman/content/about/index.md

 This is the personal website of Morgan Kinnaman, an IT professional and developer who loves to learn and build.

-I am enthusiastic about technology and the internet, balanced with a healthy real-world engagement.

-I spend my time studying, going outdoors, and creating open source projects.
-I enjoy boating, fishing, motorcycling, reading, chess, and more.
-It is a beautiful world filled with interesting unique people, and I am grateful for each day in it.
+I spend my free time designing, building, fishing, motorcycling, reading, and playing chess.
 </div>
 </div>
 </div>